KCisSICKnasty/SICKnasty-FO4/README.md

 - Download M8r98a4f2's Complex Item Sorter version: 1.13 beta 3 from the Collective Modding Discord here: https://discord.gg/pF9U5FmD6w (file pinned in "complex-sorter-support" channel)
 - Drag the zip file into MO2 under "HUD & Sorting" separator.
 Enable the mod.
-- Download Combat Drones here: https://storage.icestormng-mods.de/s/EGmEbj6mZ2EK3tY?path=%2F1.1%2FRelease
-- Drag the zip file into MO2 under "Factions" separator.
-Enable the mod & plugin.
-- Download all 3 of the Update files here (following the instructions in each file desciption): https://www.nexusmods.com/fallout4/mods/88357

 **NOTE: If Discord is not allowing you to access this file for whatever reason, I'm told by users that the Nexus version works fine.
 I cannot verify this, however.**

 **NOTE: Rename any additional download folder to include "[No Delete]" in front of their names.
 This will prevent Wabbajack from deleting them when you update the list.
 This applies to any mod you've added to the list as well.**

+- Download Combat Drones here: https://storage.icestormng-mods.de/s/EGmEbj6mZ2EK3tY?path=%2F1.1%2FRelease
+- Drag the zip file into MO2 under "Factions" separator.
+Enable the mod & plugin.
+- Download all 4 of the Update files here (following the installation instructions in each file desciption as you download them): https://www.nexusmods.com/fallout4/mods/88357

 	**Optional Mods:**